catherine-krtv/landuse-assignment/README.md

 The project utilizes Python with GeoPandas and other spatial libraries to manage, analyze, and visualize geospatial data.

 # Features
-Landplot splitting: Splitting one landplot on many smaller ones for future designing and assigning Adjacency rules: Strict spatial rules to prevent incompatible land use neighbors Land use assignment: Proportional distribution of land use types based on predefined ratios Road network generation: Create road networks based on land use zones Spatial visualization: Clear visualization with distinct colors and edge styles for each land use type according to the general plan
+Landplot splitting: Splitting one landplot on many smaller ones for future designing and assigning;
+Adjacency rules: Strict spatial rules to prevent incompatible land use neighbors;
+Land use assignment: Proportional distribution of land use types based on predefined ratios;
+Road network generation: Create road networks based on land use zones;
+Spatial visualization: Clear visualization with distinct colors and edge styles for each land use type according to the general plan

 # Usage